 Step 3: What to expect on day one

-Going from "DM me to book" to a proper online booking system for small business owners usually takes a few weeks to take hold.
-Here's what's normal:
+Going from "DM me to book" to a live booking flow takes a few weeks to take hold.
+Here's what to expect:

 - First day: maybe 0-2 bookings.
 That's fine.
 Most clients need to see the link more than once before they use it.